What are JSON Databases? Do I Need One?

 NoSQL databases such as Hadoop, MongoDB, or document databases traditionally have been the only method to ingest semi-structured data.
 Today there is no need to distinguish between SQL and NoSQLwhen you can easily have both structured and semi-structured data within a SQL relational database.

-The cloud-built Snowflake Data Warehouse offers native support to load and query semi-structured data, including JSON, XML, Parquet, Avro, ORC, and other formats, with no need for JSON databases.
+The Snowflake Cloud Data Platform offers native support to load and query semi-structured data, including JSON, XML, Parquet, Avro, ORC, and other formats, with no need for JSON databases.
 The days of first loading semi-structured data into enabled JSON databases, parsing it, and then moving it into relational database tables are over.
 Say goodbye to separate SQL vs NoSQL use cases

 With Snowflake, users can: